Skip to content

 Use an Old iPhone

-Prior to the iPhone 5, Apple’s iconic devices were sandwiched between two sheets of glass.
+Prior to the iPhone 5, Apple sandwiched its iconic devices between two sheets of glass.
 Glass is an insulator.
 Given this insulating property, the iPhone 4 and 4S should operate better under cold conditions.
+Also, starting with the iPhone 8, Apple re-introduced the glass sandwich design, persisting through the iPhone 14 lineup.
+The models in between feature an anodized aluminum back, which, theoretically, dissipates heat faster than glass.
+Aluminum-backed models are slightly more susceptible to thermal failure in cold weather than their glass-encased counterparts.

-Officially, Apple recommends the same temperatures for these older, glass-sandwiched iPhones.
+Officially, Apple recommends the same temperatures for glass-encased iPhones.
 The laws of physics would seem to indicate they will perform better in cold weather, due to the insulation.
 Of course, if the device is left in the cold for a long time, it won’t matter.
 However, if you take it out of your pocket to use briefly, it should remain operational longer.

-Being an old iPhone, you might not get too upset if the temperature extremes ruin the device.
+Older iPhones are better for cold weather, as you’re unlikely to be upset if the temperature extremes ruin the device.
 I wouldn’t go out and buy an old iPhone for this purpose.
-You may want to keep your old iPhone 4 or 4S to use outdoors in the winter.
+You can keep your old iPhone 4 or 4S to use outdoors in the winter.
 Many carriers will allow you to keep your old device activated for free.

 Buy a New iPhone

 Keep in mind that the newer glass-backed iPhones are much more fragile than their metal counterparts.
 In fact, with the latest iPhones, the screen is far more durable than the glass back.
 Using Corning’s new Ceramic Shield technology, Apple finally solved the problem of cracked screens.
 However, the company constructed the back of the device with much less durable material.
-If you happen to drop your glass-backed iPhone on a hard surface and the back shatters, repairs cost upwards of $400 because the entire back unit, including the camera module, must be replaced.
+If you happen to drop your glass-backed iPhone on a hard surface and the back shatters, repairs may cost up to $599 because the entire back unit, including the camera module, must be replaced.

 Use the Apple Watch to Access iPhone Functionality